Become a changemaker for sustainability

 The rootlinks Learning Journey

-The second track addresses your personal development and growth as an individual and as part of the rootlinks team.
-Here, you will engage in topics such as communication, personal values and resilience, or non-hierarchical teamwork.
+Concurrent, your personal development and growth as an individual and as part of the rootlinks team will be adressed.
+Here, you will engage in topics such as communication, personal values, mindfulness and resilience, or non-hierarchical teamwork.

-The two tracks of the Learning Journey will be delivered through workshops, talks, problem-based learning and mentoring sessions during the weeklinks (see below).
+These three main topics “Challenge work”, “System Thinking” and “Personal Development” are the foundation of the Learning Journey and will attend you during the semester.
+They will be delivered through workshops, talks, problem-based learning and mentoring sessions during the weeklinks (see below).

-The time commitment is 8 hours per week from 5th October to 22nd December 2021.
-This includes the weeklinks and your individual work on the Challenge within your team.
-In addition, there will be a kick-off weekend at a holiday house in Schönenberg ZH and a Glühwein evening to conclude our time together.
+The time commitment is around 8 hours per week during the semester (dates see below).
+This includes the weeklinks (which are weekly workshops) and your individual work on the challenge within your team.
+In addition, there will be a kick-off weekend at the beginning of the program at a holiday house, which will take place on the 4th and 5th of march 2023.
+In the middle of the program just after the easter holidays, there will be a “Reflection day” (23.04.2023).

 Throughout the 12 weeks of the programme, we will meet every Wednesday at 6 p.m. for the weeklinks.
 After an input, workshop or talk, you will have time to apply the learnings in your team, ask the speakers questions, or discuss with your coach until around 8:30 p.m.
 After that, we’ll enjoy the rest of the evening together with some food and drinks provided by us.